Al-Ittihad Club (Jeddah)

-Al-Ittihad matches are played at Jeddah's main stadium King Abdullah Sports City, which is the second-largest stadium in Saudi Arabia, accommodating 62,345 spectators.
-Al Ittihad has a long-standing rivalry with Al-Hilal, which is referred to as Saudi El Clasico, and is considered the most prominent and most watched annual match(es) in Saudi football.
+Ittihad matches are played at Jeddah's main stadium King Abdullah Sports City, which is the second-largest stadium in Saudi Arabia, accommodating 62,345 spectators.
+Al-Ittihad has a long-standing rivalry with Al-Hilal, which is referred to as Saudi El Clasico, and is considered the most prominent and most watched annual match.

-It is the oldest sports club still surviving in Saudi Arabia, as the club was founded in 1927.
-The most successful period in the club history was the 1990s and the 2000s, when the club achieved a large number of titles and achievements domestically, regionally, and even globally culminating in the club securing the 4th place in the 2005 FIFA Club World Championship in Japan.
+Founded in 1927, it is the oldest sports club still surviving in Saudi Arabia.
+The most successful period in the club history was the 1990s and the 2000s, when the club achieved a large number of titles and achievements domestically, regionally, and globally, culminating in the club securing the 4th place in the 2005 FIFA Club World Championship.

-Al-Ittihad is considered the second most successful Saudi club at domestic and continental level (behind Al-Hilal), as they have achieved the AFC Champions League title twice in a row (one of only three Asian teams to achieve this, and the first to do so), the Asian Cup Winners' Cup once, the GCC Champions League and the Arab Champions League title each once.
-Domestically, Al-Ittihad is also the second most successful club in Saudi Arabia, having won 8 league titles, 9 King's cup titles, 8 Crown Prince Cup titles, three Saudi Federation Cup titles, and one Saudi Super Cup.
+Ittihad is one of the most successful Asian club at domestic and continental level, as they have achieved the AFC Champions League title twice in a row (the first to do so), the Asian Cup Winners' Cup, the GCC Champions League and the Arab Champions League title each once.
+Domestically, Ittihad is also one of two successful clubs in Saudi Arabia, having won fifteen league titles, ten King's Cup titles, eight Crown Prince Cup titles, three Saudi Federation Cup titles and one Saudi Super Cup.